Belartale/burst-generate-files/README.md

 First of all you need add import of `burst-generate-files`, and get `generateTemplateFiles` function.

-That function need get two parametrs, root path of your aplication and array of options.
+That function require two parameters, root path of your aplication and array of settings.

 **Note:** for easy way, to get root path of your aplication, you can use [app-root-path](https://www.npmjs.com/package/app-root-path).
 Install that: `npm i app-root-path -D`.